-In the current study, we aim at establishing the levels of financial literacy among households in Uganda and then investigate whether financial literacy is associated with household investment choices.
-Firstly, we measure financial literacy using three questions that capture an understanding of the basic financial concepts of interest rate, discounting and borrowing.
+In the current study, we use Uganda FinScope survey data 2012 to establish the relationship between financial literacy and household investment choices.

 Specifically we establish whether households with high financial literacy levels are more likely to choose to invest; through a bank investment account, with an informal group, in a personal business or invest in Agriculture.